graph-massivizer/graph-inceptor/README.md

 2. [Graphma](https://github.com/graph-massivizer/graph-inceptor-graphma) is a *graph processing framework* developed by SINTEF.
 It reads, assembles, and processes raw or graph data from different formats, offering in-memory access and integration across various processes, and  saving the resulting graph data in various graph file formats.
 Graphma will support a set of basic graph operations (BGOs) such as LoadNetwork, Filter, Data2Graph, Interface2Graph, StoreGraph, Graph2File, etc.

+Graph-Inceptor provides the functionality required to create a (Virtual) Knowledge Graph for the data sources provided by the use cases in the Graph-Massivizer project.
+The KG is the starting point for further operations and processing of graph data through basic graph operations (BGOs) supported by Graph-Inceptor and Graph-Scrutinizer.

 ### Source code repositories

 The two components are maintained in two separate repositories on GitHub: